KrishnaPavaniMunta/COMP5400_GameOfLife/README.md

 ### Acknowledgments

-1.John Horton Conway for creating Conway's Game of Life.
+1. John Horton Conway for creating Conway's Game of Life.
-2.The Python community for developing and maintaining the libraries used in this project.
+2. The Python community for developing and maintaining the libraries used in this project.

 Enjoy exploring the various behaviors of cellular automata in Conway's Game of Life!